Do you have an emergency fund? What’s the definition of an emergency fund?

-What’s my take on emergency funds for college graduates?
+What’s my take on emergency funds for millennials?

-To be perfectly honest I don’t have an answer to this question.
-I have been reading many personal finance blogs that constantly stress the importance of an emergency fund and various investment vehicles for these funds.
-The only problem is that me and many of the great readers of Studenomics are 20 somethings that are no where close to having a family of our own.
+To be perfectly honest I don’t have a clear answer to this question.
+I’ve been reading many personal finance blogs that constantly stress the importance of an emergency fund and various investment vehicles for these funds.

 Most emergency funds state that you need at least 3 months worth of livings expenses for your whole family.
 Jeff Rose states that if you have a sales related job you should have 12 months working of living expenses in an emergency fund.